|

 Temple de My Son à Hoi An

-Unfortunately, during the Vietnam War, the Viet Cong used the ruins as a base and consequently, the site was extensively bombed by the Americans.
-After that, this reduced the number of monuments to 17, now classified into eight different groups.
+Unfortunately, during the Vietnam War, the ruins were used as a base by the Viet Cong and were heavily bombed by the Americans, reducing the number of monuments to just 17 structures grouped into 8 clusters.

 My Son Ticket Prices & Opening Hours (2024)